axelpey/natural-frontend/README.md

 ## Features

-- Natural Frontend reads your backend codebase & understands what it serves, and the potential user personas for your product.
+- Natural Frontend understands your codebase and the potential user personas for your product.
-- On the `/frontend` endpoint, you can select the probable user personas that NF determined then generate a frontend for them.
+- On the `/frontend` endpoint, select a user personas and NF generates a tailored frontend.

 *Coming soon*:
 - Save your generated frontends to modify them later.